SouravD-Me/LLM-Evaluation-Dashboard/README.md

 ## 🟡 Limitations: ❗

-🔶 Why haven't I used the recent SoTA models like Llama-2, Mistral, MPT, Phi-2, XGLM, and others?
+🔶 Why haven't I used more recent SoTA models like Llama-2, Mistral, MPT, Phi-2, XGLM, and others?

 <p align="justify">
-1. The entire dashboard is developed and run from my laptop (i7 12th Gen + 24 GB RAM + NVIDIA RTX 3060 - 6GB GDDR6) using VS Code (with NVIDIA Nsight CUDA development framework integrated).
+<b>1.</b> The entire dashboard is developed and run from my laptop (i7 12th Gen + 24 GB RAM + NVIDIA RTX 3060 - 6GB GDDR6) using VS Code (with NVIDIA Nsight CUDA development framework integrated).
 Choosing such SoTA models would crash the VSCode in my native machine.
 I tried to fine-tune the lower parameter versions above-mentioned models for deployment, but they were too much for my machine to handle.
 Also, Google Colab (or Pro and Pro+) does not allow users to open another tab or browser to display any interactive window from the current notebook session.
 There are workarounds with third-party authenticators like ngrock, but that did not work for my project.
 </p>

 <p align="justify">
-2. For the same reason, I could not benchmark the models on standard metrics for LLM evaluations like BLEU, METEOR, ROUGE, BERTScore, or incorporate RAG-based mechanisms or fine-tuning.
+<b>2.</b> For the same reason, I could not benchmark the models on standard metrics for LLM evaluations like BLEU, METEOR, ROUGE, BERTScore, or incorporate RAG-based mechanisms or fine-tuning.
 </p>

 ## 🟡 Demo: 🎥